SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 *Query rewriting* and *HyDE* are closely related in that they both aim to improve retrieval by allowing for alternate ways to phrase things.
 A difference between the two is that query rewriting computes those alternatives at runtime during each query, whereas HyDE computes the alternatives just once up front.

-### Reasoning in agentic worflow
+### Reasoning in agentic workflow

-Agenti approach to *RAG* takes a different way.
+Agentic approach to *RAG* takes a different way.
-Agents implement a loop, when reasoning they use the context and the objective to formualte a plan.
+Agents implement a loop, when reasoning they use the context and the objective to formulate a plan.
 In the loop they perform some action which can change the current context.
 Changes to the context could lead to plan changes or the final goal.

-Worth mentioning [ReAct](https://docs.llamaindex.ai/en/stable/examples/agent/react_agent_with_query_engine/) and [Flare](https://docs.llamaindex.ai/en/stable/examples/query_engine/flare_query_engine/) retrrival approaches.
-They make a single step of retrieval and try to explore the problem space a step at a time, resoning on the knowledge gaps to fill and how to search the information to address such gaps.
-They use a limited maount of tokens because as they loop they mustate the current state without an overall vision.
-This get get into infinite loops as the agent doesn't know what has been already explored, is just focused on acoomplishing the final goal.
+Worth mentioning [ReAct](https://docs.llamaindex.ai/en/stable/examples/agent/react_agent_with_query_engine/) and [Flare](https://docs.llamaindex.ai/en/stable/examples/query_engine/flare_query_engine/) retrieval approaches.
+They make a single step of retrieval and try to explore the problem space a step at a time, reasoning on the knowledge gaps to fill and how to search the information to address such gaps.
+They use a limited amount of tokens because as they loop they mutate the current state without an overall vision.
+This get get into infinite loops as the agent doesn't know what has been already explored, is just focused on accomplishing the final goal.

-We will be using a **Plan, Step, Eval** approach, so we can keep looking at the overal trajectory and what we have accomplished so far.
+We will be using a **Plan, Step, Eval** approach, so we can keep looking at the overall trajectory and what we have accomplished so far.

-First let's break down few thigns we need to consider and use.
+First let's break down few things we need to consider and use.

 #### Making plans

 LLMs can generate plans to accomplish a goal giving us back a list of steps.
 If we use text in and text out the agentic loop becomes very weak as it will be as strong as the parsing logic will be.
 To improve our work we will be forcing the LLM itself to reason in terms of structured objects.
 In the project `StructuredPrediction` You will find some utilities to create a `IStructuredPredictor` from a `IChatClient`, have a look at the tests for the project.
-Since we will be using the `Planner` project this is how to use teh structured parser.
+Since we will be using the `Planner` project this is how to use the structured parser.

 In the following snippet we are using it to create a plan (see the implementation of the `PlanGenerator` class)